egaba/ember-wired/README.md

 ember-wired
 ==============================================================================

 This is a wrapper library around WiredJS web components.
 These components are never drawn the same way twice.
-Enjoy!

-This library contains the following components:

 * WiredButton
 * WiredCard